The tiny table. 14th February 2022.

 Brian Thorne's works includes a spiritual dimension, this is what I was getting at.

-He - "I'm not entirely sure where we are going here, and what you want from this"
+Once again he states that he isn't sure where we are going here, and what I want from this.

 Me - "We are not going anywhere, and I don't want anything from this.
 This is an exploration.
 There is the table.
 You told me that things could not be put on the table, well there is the table and things are not being put on it!"